Helping with this project

 The best place to start

 There are many ways you can help.
 You can start by spending a few minutes looking at Information Recorded.
-That page will give you a quick rundown on the types of information I record.
+That page will give you a quick rundown on the types of information I seek.

 Certificates or other information I have missed